-Progent's ProSight Network Audits are a fast and affordable way for small and medium-size businesses to obtain an objective assessment of the health of their information system.
-Powered by some of the top remote monitoring and management platforms in the industry, and overseen by Progent's world-class team of IT experts, ProSight Network Audits show you how well the configuration of your core infrastructure devices adhere to industry leading practices.
-The Basic and Advanced versions of ProSight Network Audit services are available at a budget-friendly, one-time cost and deliver instant ROI such as a more manageable Active Directory (AD) system.
-Both versions also come with a year of cutting-edge remote network monitoring and management.
-Advantages can include lower-cost network management, improved compliance with government and industry security regulations, higher utilization of network assets, quicker troubleshooting, more reliable backup and restore, and higher availability.
-See more information about ProSight Network Audits network infrastructure review.
+Progent's ProSight Network Audits are a quick and affordable alternative for small and mid-size businesses to obtain an unbiased assessment of the overall health of their information system.
+Powered by some of the top remote monitoring and management (RMM) tools available, and supervised by Progent's world-class team of information technology experts, ProSight Network Audits show you how closely the configuration of your core infrastructure assets adhere to best practices.
+Both the Basic and Advanced options for ProSight Network Audit services are offered at a low, one-time cost and provide immediate ROI such as a cleaner Active Directory environment.
+Both versions also include a year of advanced remote network monitoring and management.
+Advantages can include easier network management, improved compliance with data security requirements, higher utilization of IT assets, quicker troubleshooting, more reliable backup and recovery, and increased uptime.
+See more about ProSight Network Audits IT infrastructure review.

-The ProSight Ransomware Preparedness Report is an affordable service based on a brief phone interview with a Progent backup/recovery expert.
-The fact-finding interview is designed to assess your organization's preparedness either to block ransomware or recover quickly after an assault by a ransomware variant like Ryuk, WannaCry, MongoLock, or Hermes.
-Progent will work with you directly to gather information about your current antivirus tools and backup procedures, and Progent will then deliver a written Basic Security and Best Practices Report document describing how you can follow industry best practices to build a cost-effective security and backup/recovery system that minimizes your exposure to ransomware and aligns with your business requirements.
-For additional information, visit Progent's ProSight Ransomware Preparedness Report.
+The ProSight Ransomware Preparedness Report is an affordable service based on a phone discussion with a Progent backup/recovery consultant.
+The interview is designed to help evaluate your organization's preparedness either to defend against ransomware or recover rapidly following an attack by a ransomware strain like Ryuk, WannaCry, NotPetya, or Locky.
+Progent will work with you directly to gather information concerning your current AV defense and backup/recovery system, and Progent will then produce a custom Basic Security and Best Practices Report describing how you can follow industry best practices to create a cost-effective security and backup system that reduces your vulnerability to a ransomware attack and aligns with your business requirements.
+For more information, refer to Progent's ProSight Ransomware Preparedness Report Service.